Entanglement in a Maxwell Theory coupled to a non-relativistic particle: Entanglement Entropy

-We have seen that the entanglement entropy changes inside the degeneracy space of the ground state, that is, it varies under the translation defined by $V_\theta$.
-However, there is a state that is invariant under $V_\theta$.
-This is the mixed state
+We have just seen that the entanglement entropy changes inside the degeneracy space of the ground state; that is, according to Eq. (\ref{V_theta}), it varies under the discrete translations in the $x$ direction of the torus defined by $V_\theta$.
+However, there is a state which is invariant under $V_\theta$: the linear combination of the states $\{|\psi_k\rangle\}_{k=0}^{\theta-1}$ that span the ground state degeneracy subspace